Hotel La Loze is a superb chalet-style B&B hotel in the centre of Courchevel near all shops, restaurants and located right on the pistes.

 When staying here, you’ll need to book your own ski or snowboard lessons.
 Tuition is strongly recommended for complete beginners and is always a good idea whatever your level to perfect your technique.
 Group lessons are a great way for children to learn with their peers whilst giving you some free time on the slopes.
 Groups are also a generally cheaper option for adults, however, with a private instructor you’ll have undivided attention and be able to progress at your own pace.

-Also see: Ski School in Courchevel 1850, France
+Also see: Ski Schools in Courchevel 1850, France

 Guides & Tours